RHIT-CSSE/csse332/docs/zz_project.md

 Now you know that you can create your `procfs` entry by passing the address of `csse332_fops` as the last parameter to your `proc_create` function.

+Finally, recall that anything you create or allocate, you must destroy or free.
+So make sure that you appropriate delete your `procfs` entry and directory before your module exits.
+Again, failure to do will stop you from inserting your module again for testing!

 Go ahead and create the entry, then verify that you can read and write to it (Of course, nothing will happen at this point, but make sure that no errors show up).
 After inserting your module, you